 The month of May is always filled with beautiful flowers blooming and much welcome warmer temperatures, but it is also full of many awareness days and ways to educate yourself on events going on in the medical community.
 Here at enCourage Kids, we want to make sure to celebrate and bring awareness to things that are in line with our mission and the pediatric patients we serve around the country.
 In this blog, you will be able to learn and share about many different awareness days in May, seeing how each disease or disability affects our community.

 World Lyme Day (May 1st) // National Lyme Disease Awareness Month

 Caused by tick bites alone, Lyme disease infects 300,000 Americans every year.
 Of those 300,000 infected, 75,000 are children.
 Some symptoms include fever, headache, fatigue, and a unique skin rash.
 More often than not, a person infected with Lyme disease has a difficult time finding the cause of these symptoms.
 An average patient sees five doctors over nearly two years before being properly diagnosed.
-Although most cases of Lyme can be treated with antibiotics, about 40% of patients will end up with long-term health problems.
+However, if an individual is particularly concerned that they have lyme disease, they could always consider purchasing a lyme panel to see if that eases their mind slightly whilst they continue with their doctors appointments to get a conclusive opinion.
+Most cases of Lyme can be treated with antibiotics, about 40% of patients will end up with long-term health problems.